gmc-code/PC-microbit-micropython/docs/lessons2/audio.rst

 | Generators are used in this case to avoid memory issues.
 | Use ``yield`` in the for-loop to create a generator that releases each repeat of the ``frame`` as it is needed in the calling code.
+| The function, ``repeated_frame``, uses a generator (yield keyword) to create an iterable object.
+This means it generates each repetition on-the-fly each time you iterate over it, which is more memory-efficient than creating a large list or other collection.
+This is especially useful if count is a large number.

 .. code-block:: python